 Middle Years Phase: Years 7 & 8

 Programs in Years 9 and 10 promote a healthy transition into Senior Education.
-Students in the Transition Years are given more opportunity to design their own course of study by studying three electives each semester.
-Curriculum diversity is maximised through course offerings in state-of-the-art facilities.
+Students in the Transition Years are given more opportunity to design their own course of study, choosing three electives each semester.
 The core subjects of Religious Education, English, Mathematics, Science, Humanities and Social Sciences, and Health and Physical Education complete their course of study, maintaining a broad base.

 Senior Years Phase: Years 11 and 12